ceres-solver/ceres-solver/docs/source/derivatives.rst

 TODO
 ====

 #.
-Inverse function theorem
+Why does the quality of derivatives matter?
 #.
-Add references in the various sections about the things to
-   do.
-NIST, RIDDER's METHOD, Numerical Recipes.
-#.
-Calling iterative routines.
-#.
 Discuss, forward v/s backward automatic differentiation and
    relation to backprop, impact of large parameter block sizes on differentiation performance.
 #.
-Why does the quality of derivatives matter?
+Inverse function theorem
+#.
+Calling iterative routines.
 #.
 Reference to how numeric derivatives lead to slower convergence.
 #.
 Pitfalls of Numeric differentiation.
 #.
 Ill conditioning of numeric differentiation/dependence on curvature.